Menu Close

 Section Three: Place of Meeting

 The board of directors may designate any place within the town of East Fishkill as the place of meeting for the annual meeting or for any special meeting called by the president or by the board.
 If a special meeting is called by members, the place of meeting shall be within the town of East Fishkill.
+A virtual meeting is also acceptable.

 Section Four: Notice of Meetings